We needed a Kubernetes UI. So we built one in the open.

 Open-core by conviction

 Radar stays Apache 2.0.
 Not a tease, not a throttled preview.
-The same engine you'd fork on GitHub is the engine Radar runs in your cluster.
-We've written down four specific commitments to the community on our Open Source page — and made them the kind of promises that are hard to walk back quietly.
+The binary you fork on GitHub is the binary Radar Cloud runs.
+Four specific commitments are written down on our Open Source page - the kind that are hard to walk back quietly.

 Transparency over lock-in

 Published pricing, no custom quotes until Enterprise.
 Honest competitor comparisons (including where they win).
 Public roadmap.
 Source code you can read.
-If we've hidden something important, call us out — radar@skyhook.io — and we'll fix the page.
+If we've hidden something important, call us out at radar@skyhook.io and we'll fix the page.

 Visibility is a team sport

 The moment a tool saves five minutes of kubectl roulette, twenty people want to use it.
 We refuse to punish that with per-seat pricing.
-Radar charges per cluster so the whole team gets in — dev, SRE, manager, intern.
-The value scales with the infrastructure, not the headcount.
+Radar charges per cluster so the whole team gets in - dev, SRE, manager, intern.
+Value scales with the infrastructure, not the headcount.

 Ship in public

-We cut a Radar release every week and write up what changed on the Changelog page.
+We cut a release every week and write up what changed.
 We host monthly office hours.
-Issues on GitHub get a first-pass response within 48 hours.
-The whole point of open source is that you can tell whether we're actually working — so we try to make that easy to check.
+GitHub issues get a first-pass response within 48 hours.
+The whole point of open source is that you can tell whether we're actually working - so we try to make that easy to check.

 There are several ways in.